kuma-qi/kops-bjs/README.md

+# NOTICE - This project will no longer be maintained, please go to [pahud/kops-cn](https://github.com/pahud/kops-cn) instead.

 # Kops-BJS

 This tutorial will walk you through building a Kubernetes cluster with [Kops](https://github.com/kubernetes/kops) in AWS Beijing or NingXia Region.